xiaohw7/cgmoi/README.md

 ### Linear actuator with relay:

-- 1 SPDT relay to be used as overall power switch to linear actuators.
+- One SPDT relay to be used as overall power switch to linear actuators.
 3 DPDT relays to be used as switches for each individual actuator and to be connected in a way to allow current to flow in both direction so as to enable actuator to extend and retract.

 - Helpful links for SPDT relay can be found at [circuit basics](https://www.circuitbasics.com/setting-up-a-5v-relay-on-the-arduino/) and [last minute engineers](https://lastminuteengineers.com/one-channel-relay-module-arduino-tutorial/).